You Deserve to Be Free. Take Your Power Back! I Will Show You Exactly How to Do It. ~ Taylor Tagg

 What does it feel like to forgive?
 How do I know I really let go of something that really hurt me?

 The experience of forgiveness is so profoundly amazing and refreshing that there is no doubting it when it happens.
-Forgiveness changes you physically, mentally, and emotionally, melting the weight of resentment and flooding your body with fresh energy.
-It mends your frayed personal boundaries, and empowers you to move forward with a new perspective that is full of hope, trust, and unconditional love.
+Forgiveness changes you physically, mentally, and emotionally, melting the weight of resentment and flooding your body with fresh energy from above.
+It mends your frayed personal boundaries, and empowers you to move forward with a new perspective that is full of hope, trust, and renewed love of others with God.

-When you do the thorough and gritty work that goes into releasing a trauma from the past, you reestablish your connection with your spiritual Source and essence, which connects you to a sense of light and lightness.
+When you do the thorough and gritty work that goes into releasing a trauma or wound from the past, you reestablish your connection with God, Jesus, Holy Spirit, or your spiritual Source, which connects you to a sense of light and lightness.

 My spiritual teacher, who has shown me the most precious gift of the Eight Steps to Freedom Model, is Mary Hayes Grieco.
 Mary has worked for twenty years practicing unconditional love and forgiveness as a spiritual path.
 "Unconditional Love and Forgiveness" is a body of work she stumbled upon in 1986 when she met her spiritual mentor, Dr. Edith Stauffer.
 Dr. Stauffer crafted an elegant eight step model of forgiving others, and another one to forgive yourself, out of her spiritual studies and forty years’ experience as a psychotherapist.
 The result is a powerful tool that enables a person to directly triumph over any injury, large or small, and find permanent healing for it.